MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_images.md

 There are two types of container images:

 - **Base OS Images** – these are provided by Microsoft and include the core OS components.
 - **Container Images** – a container image that has been created from a Base OS Image.

+This document details installing and managing base OS images for both PowerShell and Docker.

 ## Install Base OS Images